 Resources Available to Former Homeowners in Cleveland, OH

-Counseling services for people experiencing homelessness provide services to the residents of Cleveland.
-They assist with budgeting and credit repair, and help clients find affordable rentals.
-CHN services help in developing living plans and can assist in obtaining long-term housing.
+Counseling services for people facing homelessness serve Cleveland residents directly.
+They help with budgeting and credit repair and steer clients toward affordable rentals.
+CHN services also build housing plans and support the search for long-term homes.

-A former homeowner may discover that old legal issues related to a foreclosure can resurface.
-It is wise to consult with a foreclosure attorney to determine the extent of your rights and obligations in connection with the eviction, including the timelines for redeeming the property after foreclosure, and any other commitments that may remain after the foreclosure.
+Old legal issues tied to a foreclosure can resurface later.
+Smart move: consult a foreclosure attorney about your legal rights and obligations around the eviction, the timelines for redeeming the property, and any commitments still hanging on afterward.

-- Through workshops, the Cleveland Public Library teaches financial literacy tied to credit management and stabilization, which facilitates economic recovery.
+- The Cleveland Public Library runs workshops on financial literacy, credit management, and stabilization, all of which feed economic recovery.

-- Support groups organized by Neighborhood Family Practice and other organizations provide people experiencing foreclosure with practical assistance and emotional support.
+- Support groups through Neighborhood Family Practice and other organizations give people in foreclosure both practical help and a shoulder to lean on.

-- Often, local nonprofits conduct seminars aimed at helping communities regain financial control and develop new, sustainable targets.
+- Local nonprofits frequently run seminars built to help communities regain financial control and set fresh, sustainable goals.

 Frequently Asked Questions